A home page author's progress

 Around that time I became a huge fan of XML in general and XHTML in particular, so it was using a perfectly valid XHTML 1.0 Strict.
 I'm still quite disappointed that HTML5 makes XHTML5 specification optional rather than mandatory, and doesn't provide either DTD or XML schema.
 They go as far as to claim that their validator application is a proper substitute for a machine-readable specification, which is nonsense.

 The doodles that I drew specially for it, sadly, got lost over time.
 They were rather badly drawn but I still think they were kinda fitting.

 The server side almost didn't change compared to the previous version.
 What I'm still wondering about though: why no one thought of static website generators at the time?

-In 2009 I finally registered the baturin.org domain, but for a while it's been pointing to my blog on Blogger, until I got dissatisfied with Blogger for reasons I can't remember.
+I can't remember if I stopped using Blogspot for any particular reason, or it was just a part of my migration away from Google services.
 In 2010 my friend offered me to trade a free VPS for help with his network, so I decided to go back to hosting the website myself, but keep the tech blog format, mostly focused on Vyatta and networking in general.
 That was also the point when I switched to writing in English instead of my native Russian, to practice my English first, and to share it with people from different countries I've met on the net second.